Guest ArticleDearNeighbour: Cohesive Communities As the Driving Force of a Just Green Transition

 Eliza Barnea is a development professional with extensive expertise in the green transition - social inclusion nexus, focusing on advancing a just transition, facilitating communities participation in the green transition and associated decision making.
 Her experience spans roles in academia, NGOs, IFI, or political foundations, having worked closely with the Romanian government at all levels, as well as with EU institutions.
 In the past she has worked on green job market transitions, local energy solutions and participatory governance.
 She is part of the EU Just Transition Expert Network, JTPeers Expert Database.
 She has a postgraduate diploma in Cultural Anthropology and Development Studies from KU Leuven, Belgium.

-This article was written for CityChangers.com by Eliza Barnea, Policy and Government Affairs Coordinator for IntreVecini, a Bucharest-based non-profit that empowers citizens to lead their own urban improvements.
+This article was written for CityChangers.org by Eliza Barnea, Policy and Government Affairs Coordinator for IntreVecini, a Bucharest-based non-profit that empowers citizens to lead their own urban improvements.
 Using residents of urban condominiums as an example, she explains the important and very direct role that communities play in the green transition, and the need to undo decades of erosion of social cohesion to unlock this potential.

 When I was in my early 20s, my grandfather, a former chemical engineer, showed me an old letter.
 It was neatly stacked away among the hundreds of organised dossiers that served as a testimony to his life’s achievements.